Aircraft

 What this boils down to is that heavier-than-air, passenger-carrying electric aircraft can only go in one of two directions.
 Either they have to be ultra-light soaring planes that rely on solar panels to act as what are essentially powered gliders, or they have to be content with very short ranges and very small payloads.

 So why is GE able to build a hybrid-electric jet engine big enough to be installed in a Boeing 737?
-The answer is that the eclectic component of the powertrain is meant to supplement the turbofan jet, not supplant it.
+The answer is that the electric component of the powertrain is meant to supplement the turbofan jet, not supplant it.

 Developed as part of NASA’s Electrified Powertrain Flight Demonstration (EPFD) project and the Hybrid Thermally Efficient Core (HyTEC) program, the new design incorporates components that act as both motors and generators in the core of the jet engine.
 These are coupled to the engine shaft and can be used to both turn the turbofan or charge batteries and power onboard electrical systems.
 This arrangement eliminates the need for an auxiliary engine or bleeding air to generate electricity.